OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Using-GPIOs.md

 Using gpio pin 1.
 ```

-You **will** damage your Omega if your pin is set to out and try to drive power to the pin.
+**Now** you're ready to connect an external circuit.
+You **will** damage your Omega if your GPIO is set to output and you try to drive current to the pin.

-Now you're ready to connect an external circuit.

 Let's try reading GPIO1 with `get`: